 DL News Staff

-The Becker County Humane Society has the following animal that were recently found: a male black lab on South Elbow Lake Road in the Waubun area. a young female black cat on Long Lake Road.
+The Becker County Humane Society recently found a male black lab, four miles north of Detroit Lakes on Highway 59.
 To claim this pet or if interested in adoption, call 218-847-0511 and leave a message.

 Businesses across Minnesota would see a break in their property taxes under a legislative proposal unveiled Monday.
 The state could use roughly $80 million annually generated by closing so-called corporate tax loopholes to reduce property taxes paid by businesses, Sen.